BlinkID/blinkid-verify-android/README.md

 }
 ```

-You will get [BlinkIDVerifyCaptureResult](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.data.model.result/-blink-i-d-verify-capture-result/index.html) with document images.
+You will get [BlinkIdVerifyCaptureResult](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.data.model.result/-blink-id-verify-capture-result/index.html) with document images.

 **After scanning is completed, it is important to terminate the scanning session**

 To terminate the scanning session, ensure that `ScanningSession.close()` is called.

-**If you are finished with the SDK processing, terminate the SDK to free up resources** by invoking `BlinkIDVerifySdk.close()` on the SDK instance.
+**If you are finished with the SDK processing, terminate the SDK to free up resources** by invoking `BlinkIdVerifySdk.close()` on the SDK instance.

 # <a name="troubleshoot"></a> Troubleshooting